frenchie4111/resume/src/Resume.md

 ::::: {#header .page-section}

-You are viewing the HTML version of this resume, click [here](Resume.pdf) to see the pdf version
+You are viewing the HTML version of this resume, click [here](Resume.pdf) to for the pdf version

 :::::